 The bill amends existing laws regarding the removal of dangerous buildings and blighted properties in Louisiana, specifically targeting the city of Baton Rouge and the parish of East Baton Rouge.
 It grants municipalities and parishes the authority to condemn, demolish, and remove dilapidated structures deemed dangerous to public welfare.
-New provisions allow for the empowerment of hearing officers to condemn blighted or abandoned properties and authorize their demolition.
-Additionally, the bill expands the definition of "governing authority" to include the parish of East Baton Rouge and its municipalities, thereby enhancing their ability to address urban blight.
+Notably, the bill introduces new provisions that empower hearing officers to condemn properties identified as blighted or abandoned, allowing for expedited administrative adjudication processes.

 SB236 Act 456: 19:1(3)